 Many enterprises move to the cloud after having virtualized servers and applications in their data center, and may not be used to the unique security issues posed by a cloud configuration.
 Here’s an example.
 As some enterprises move to a private cloud, they run traditional anti-virus products in virtualized machines to fight malware.
 But in doing so they bring those virtualized machines to their knees, dramatically slowing performance.
-(For more details, see this interview about hybrid cloud security with Intel Security’s Loretta Nierat.)
+(For more details, see this interview about hybrid cloud security with McAfee’s Loretta Nierat.)

 To avoid those kinds of problems, look for security and data solutions specifically designed for the hybrid cloud.
 For anti-malware protection, that means special techniques such as avoiding scanning in virtual machines, and instead using a scan appliance.
 Or using scan-avoidance, which tracks which files have already been scanned, and prevents re-scanning if they haven’t changed.

 Compliance in the hybrid cloud is particularly thorny: in a word, your compliance policies for your private cloud and public cloud provider have to match.
 Even the way they communicate must be compliant.
 The issue is significant enough that 38% of companies in a survey by the Cloud Security Alliance said that a major barrier to cloud adoption is their concern about regulatory compliance.

 As a starting point, centralize all governance related to cloud deployments in IT where they can ensure consistent compliance policies across both public and private clouds.
 Individual departments and shadow IT simply can’t handle it.

 Raise any industry-specific compliance issues such as HIPAA with public cloud providers before any contracts are signed.
 Any prospective cloud providers should detail exactly how they handle those and other compliance issues—and that they match an enterprise’s rules and approach.